dimagi/commcare-analytics/README.md

 While doing development on top of this integration, it's useful to install this via `pip -e` option so that any changes made get reflected directly without another `pip install`.

-- Setup a virtual environment.
+- Set up a virtual environment.
-- Clone this repo and cd into the directory of this repo.
+- Clone this repo and change into the directory of this repo.
 - Run `cp superset_config.example.py superset_config.py` and override the config appropriately.
 - Run `pip install -e .`